Note: The information below is outdated and relates to a discontinued app.

 - “New” shows the total number of Shots that do not yet exist in the Shotgun project

-- “Reinstated” shows the total number of Shots to be imported that have a Cut Status of inactive in the Shotgun project
+- “Reinstated” shows the total number of Shots to be imported that have a Cut Status of "Inactive" in Shotgun

-- “Omitted” shows the total number of Shots that have a Cut Status of active in the Shotgun project, but are not included in the shots to be imported
+- “Omitted” shows the total number of Shots that have a Cut Status of "Active" in Shotgun, but are not included in the shots to be imported

 - “Repeated” shows the total number of Shots that occur more than once across the Locators